bittnert/OMOTE/doc/Omote remote overview.md

 * [Device Type](#devices-type) Not visible to normal users except when a new, unknown, devices is added.
 * [Devices](#devices) Most basic building blocks.
 * [Action](#action) Combination of devices to create some defined behavior.
-* [Grouping](#grouping) Combination of Actions and devices which additionally represent a state machine to modify button behavior.
+* [Scene](#scene) Combination of Actions and devices which additionally represent a state machine to modify button behavior.

 ### Devices Type